Elvira Notari

-Elvira Notari (born Elvira Coda; 10 February 1875 – 17 December 1946) was an Italian film director, one of the country's early and more prolific female filmmaker.
-She is credited as the first woman who made over 60 feature films and about 100 shorts and documentaries, quite often writing the subjects and screenplays, inspired by Naples.
+Elvira Notari (born Elvira Coda; 10 February 1875 – 17 December 1946) was an Italian film director, one of the country's early and more prolific female filmmakers.
+She is credited with making over 60 feature films and about 100 shorts and documentaries, quite often writing the subjects and screenplays, inspired by Naples.
 The Elvira Notari Prize is named after her.

 She was of modest social origins.
 She married Nicola Notari.
 Together they founded Dora Film, and she became the first Italian woman to create a family film production company.
 She directed the films, while he worked as a cameraman.
-Their son, Eduardo or 'Gennariello,' based on a character he played, worked as an actor in many of the films.
-Eduardo nicknamed his mother, "The General," based on her strong will and determination displayed in her film company.
-In an example, tears on screen for her films had to be real, brought up from a ‘painful or emotionally sensitive detail of a player’s private life,’ rather than the use of glycerin for artificial tears.
+Their son, Eduardo or "Gennariello", based on a character he played, worked as an actor in many of the films.
+Eduardo nicknamed his mother "The General", based on her strong will and determination displayed in her film company.
+In an example, tears on screen for her films had to be real, brought up from a "painful or emotionally sensitive detail of a player's private life", rather than the use of glycerin for artificial tears.